FreeCAD/FreeCAD-Help/README.md

 It can also fetch documentation from different sources and in different formats:

-* From a locally installed collectipn of markdown files
+* From a locally installed collection of markdown files
 * From an online repository of markdown files
 * From an online website, such as a wiki